netgen/NetgenRemoteMediaBundle/docs/UPGRADE.md

    * `public static function createFromParameters(array $parameters): self`
    * `public static function createFromCloudinaryResponse(array $response): self`
 * The bundle was using eZ's `ezpublish.cache_pool` cache pool for caching while it was depending on eZ.
 Now it requires cache pool to be provided in order to work.
 See [Install instructions](INSTALL.md) for more info.
-* Paramter for cache TTL `netgen_remote_media.cloudinary.cache_ttl` has been removed in favour of semantic configuration for cache.
+* Parameter for cache TTL `netgen_remote_media.cloudinary.cache_ttl` has been removed in favour of semantic configuration for cache.
 See [Install instructions](INSTALL.md) for more info.

 ### Code changes